2019–2020 Belgian government formation: Royal assignment holders Sabine Laruelle and Patrick Dewael (19 February 2020 – 16 March 2020)

 In the meantime, stricter measures were being taken to curtail the Coronavirus and protect public health.
 The epidemic threatened to be causing an economic disaster: companies were struggling and stock markets plummeted.
 As there was still no full government formed to replace the caretaker Wilmès I Government, it became very difficult to take concrete actions to mitigate the impact of the Coronavirus.
 As a result, the urgency for creating at least an emergency government increased.
 On 13 March the information leaked that N-VA and PS had met the prior evening to discuss forming an emergency government.
 The coming together of both parties was explained by the fact that Jan Jambon (N-VA) and Elio Di Rupo (PS), respectively Minister-President of Flanders and Minister-President of Wallonia, were sitting together frequently to discuss possible measures to fight the Coronavirus.
 One day later, party presidents Bart De Wever (N-VA) and Conner Rousseau (sp.a) jointly declared the need of quickly forming an emergency government.
 De Wever suggested to have this government exist only for a limited period of time with its main and most important goal to fight the negative consequences of the Coronavirus.
-The N-VA-president also proposed to lead this government himself, however PS favored that Sophie Wilmès would remain Prime Minister, something which was also insisted by Wilmès' party MR. On the evening of 14 March, N-VA, PS, sp.a, MR, Open Vld and CD&V, lead by Royal assignment holders Laruelle and Dewael, came together to discuss concretely the planning in forming an emergency government.
+The N-VA-president also proposed to lead this government himself, however PS favored that Sophie Wilmès would remain prime minister, something which was also insisted by Wilmès' party MR. On the evening of 14 March, N-VA, PS, sp.a, MR, Open Vld and CD&V, led by Royal assignment holders Laruelle and Dewael, came together to discuss concretely the planning in forming an emergency government.
 On 15 March, at 2:00 a.m., the negotiators split without coming to an agreement, but with the intention to continue later that day.
 Later that morning however, it became apparent that PS and MR were not in favor of an emergency government, stating that replacing the Ministers and changing the composition of the various cabinets at this point in time would take too much time, better spent to fight the Coronavirus directly.